xu-maxwell/bruinlist/README.md

 The project has been hosted online using Netlify.
 The simple way of running and testing the project is going to https://bruinlist.netlify.app.

 To run the project locally, clone the project to your local machine.
-Inside the js directory of the project, add a file ```firebase.js```.
+Inside the js directory of the project folder, add a file ```firebase.js```.
 In the file, copy in the contents of the Javascript object provided.
 It should look like this:
 ```
 const firebaseConfig = {
     apiKey: "",